jdjame/GRU-DD/README.md

 # GRU-DD
-Codebase for the model downscaling modeldescribed in my thesis
+Codebase for the model downscaling model described in my thesis
 -------

 ### Abstract: